zrdingpersonal/zrdingpersonal.github.io/cv/cv.md

 ## Research Interests

-- Computer architecture: computer systems, storage systems, anomoly detection, scheduling
+- Computer architecture: computer systems, storage systems, anomaly detection, scheduling
 - Database systems: database partitioning and indexing, query and data processing, cloud computing
-- AI: AI applications, and their interation with systems
+- AI: AI applications, and their interaction with systems
 - Others: as an undergraduate student, there are many fields for me to explore

 Research Experiences